-Fushimi Inari shrine is known as shrine of a thousand gates located in Kyoto.
-TripAdvisor ranks Fushimi Inari as number one tourists attraction in Kyoto.
-And it was also on top of our must visit list place while in Kyoto.
+Fushimi Inari shrine is known as a shrine of thousand gates located in Kyoto.
+TripAdvisor ranks Fushimi Inari as number one tourists attractions in Kyoto.

-We went to Fushimi Inari before 9am taking Keihan line getting off at Fushimi Inari station.
-The station looked quite, which made us happy (not for long).
+We went to Fushimi Inari before 9 am taking Keihan line, getting off at the Fushimi Inari station.
+The station looked quiet, which made us happy, we thought if the station was quiet the famous spot would be quiet too.
+How naive we were.

-Apparently all tourists had the same thought: arriving early at the shrine.
-It was extremely crowded when we arrived on the scene.
-Tourists (such as ourselves) were more interested in taking pictures of the gates spanning along the hill, while many Japanese were interested in praying.
-Fushimi Inari is the largest shrine and also serves as head of all shrine in Kyoto.
-Praying in this shrine is believed to bring luck for business.
+The Fushimi Inari is the largest shrine and also serves as the principal of all shrines in Kyoto.
+Praying in this shrine is believed to bring good fortune for business.
 That explained groups of men in suit praying in the shrine when we were there.